-- Veterans’ Educational Assistance Program
+- Veterans’ Educational Assistance Program (VEAP)

-- Survivors’ and Dependents’ Educational Assistance program (Note: Eligible dependents under 38 U.S.C.
-Chapter 35 may use work study only while enrolled at an educational institution in one of the 50 states.)
+(Note: Dependents who qualify under 38 U.S.C.
+Chapter 35 may use work study only while enrolled at a school in one of the 50 states.)

 - National Call to Service

-- Vocational Rehabilitation and Employment program
+- Vocational Rehabilitation and Employment program (VR&E)

-You and your dependents using education benefits
+- Qualified dependents using education benefits

-- Working at a VA facility.
+- Work at a VA facility

 How much will I earn?